tinloaf/lhkd/README.md

 Usage
 -----

 You need to start lhkd with a JSON config file.
-Currently, the only configuration necessary is a mapping of key combinations to commands.
+Currently, the only required configuration is a mapping of key combinations to commands.
 Look at example.json for an example.
 The key modifiers currently available are:

 * meta
 * alt
 * ctrl
 * shift
 * super (The "windows" key on non-Mac systems)

+Optionally, you can assign keyboard numbers to your keyboards, and have certain hotkeys only listen to certain keyboards.
+Again, see example.json for an example.

 License
 -------